 Are there different types of Lasting Power of Attorney?

-Yes there are, in fact there are two different types of Lasting Power of Attorney.
+Yes, there are two different types of Lasting Power of Attorney.
 One deals with property and finances, whilst the other deals with health and welfare.

 The Lasting Power of Attorney that deals with health and welfare aspects, such as where you live, whether in care or otherwise, what you can eat and even the clothes you wear.

-The major difference between the two Lasting Power of Attorney’s is that the financial affairs Lasting Power of Attorney can be used whilst the person still has the mental capacity to deal with these affairs themselves – if they chose so.
+The major difference between the two-Lasting Power of Attorney’s is that the financial affairs Lasting Power of Attorney can be used whilst the person still has the mental capacity to deal with these affairs themselves – if they chose so.
 The health and welfare Lasting Power of Attorney only comes into effect when the person loses that capacity.

-What sort of finances can be paid by a person with Power of Attorney?
+What sort of finances can be paid by a person with power of attorney?

 Your attorneys can deal with all aspects of your property and financial affairs using the Lasting Power of Attorney unless you expressly exclude them dealing with a particular asset.
-For example if you have a particularly expensive art collection you may wish to state an instruction or preference that they take professional valuation advice before they act in relation to the collection.
+For example, if you have a particularly expensive art collection you may wish to state an instruction or preference that they take professional valuation advice before they act in relation to the collection.
 An instruction must be followed, whilst a preference is just that.